 These can be purchased over the counters at pharmacies and work by reducing the levels of acidity in your urine which will help to reduce the burning caused by cystitis.

 If your symptoms are severe or last more than a few days then your GP may prescribe antibiotics to clear the infection.
 If you suffer from recurrent UTI’s then your GP may put you on a longer course low dose antibiotic to prevent the infection from returning.

 Further information and downloads can be found in the downloads section.
 Living with a bladder condition can affect you emotionally and socially; sometimes it can help to speak to others who understand your situation.
-The Bladder & Bowel Community Forum is available 24 hours today and will allow you to connect with those who share your condition.
+The Bladder & Bowel Community Support Group is available 24 hours today and moderated to provide a safe space for discussion.
+This group will allow you to connect with those who share your condition, and share experiences.
 Start your own topic today or just follow one that interests you.